Tyson Foods CFO pleads guilty after intoxicated trespassing

 WASHINGTON COUNTY, Ark.
 (KNWA/KFTA) — The CFO of Tyson Foods has pleaded guilty to charges stemming from an incident in Arkansas last fall when he was found asleep and allegedly intoxicated in someone else’s house.

 John R. Tyson, 32, was arrested on Nov.
-6, 2022, after he was found in a woman’s bed at her Fayetteville home.
+6, 2022, after he was found in a woman’s bed at her Fayetteville, Arkansas home.
 His attorney originally entered a not-guilty plea to all charges on Dec.
 1.

 Tyson entered his guilty plea on Tuesday.
 According to the Fayetteville District Court, he will pay $440 total in fines and fees on charges of public intoxication and criminal trespass.